Abdulkareemoj/Abdulkareemoj/README.md

  What im doing Right Now:
   - Building another version of my portfolio and maybe blog website
-  - Building a 'what i use' page with Astro
+  - Building a Dynamic Blog with graphql and Nextjs

 I'm open to remote internship opportunities and work currently